jasonleonhard/leonhard_lib/README.md

     cargo test; cargo run;

-Note that you do not need to navigate down the tree to your library folder `leonhard`, when build or run occur the library will be complied.
+Note that you do not need to navigate down the tree to your library folder `leonhard_lib`, when build or run occur the library will be complied.
 Thus adding more methods to lib.rs you save some navigation effort too.

 ---